Mayim Bialik Geeks Out Over Mark Hamill On 'The Big Bang Theory' Season Finale Set

 Mark Hamill is not the only big name guest star confirmed for the wedding-themed Season 11 finale of The Big Bang Theory.
 Also slated to appear on the top-rated comedy series for the very first time are Oscar winner Kathy Bates (Misery, American Horror Story) and Jerry O’Connell (Stand By Me, Jerry Maguire) who will play Sheldon’s older brother Georgie.

-Also expected to attend the grand nuptials are regular guest stars such as Laurie Metcalf, who plays Sheldon’s mom Mary and who was recently Oscar nominated for her brilliant performance in Lady Bird, as well as Star Trek: The Next Generation star Will Wheaton, who plays a fictional version of himself on the show.
+Also expected to attend the grand nuptials are regular guest stars such as Laurie Metcalf, who plays Sheldon’s mom Mary and who was recently Oscar-nominated for her brilliant performance in Lady Bird, as well as Star Trek: The Next Generation star Will Wheaton, who plays a fictional version of himself on the show.